5 Awe-Inspiring Things to Do in Colorado Springs (3 are Free!)

 2. Pikes Peak

 Known as America’s Mountain, Pikes Peak is the highest summit of the Rocky Mountains’ southern Front Range.
-On a clear day, five states (Arizona, Colorado, New Mexico, Utah and Kansas) are visible from the summit’s viewing areas.
+On a clear day, five states (Arizona, Colorado, New Mexico, Utah, and Kansas) are visible from the summit’s viewing areas.
+So while they may be short on air here in the Pikes Peak region, they’re certainly not short on views!

-There are also several other ways to visit the summit of “America’s Mountain.”
-You can hike, cycle, drive yourself (tickets required), or take a group tour.
+There are also several ways to visit the summit of “America’s Mountain.”
+You can hike or cycle if you’re the athletic type and love a good outdoor adventure.

-Tip: When you reach the top, don’t miss the hot donuts in the Summit House!
+No matter how you get there, once you reach the top, don’t miss the hot donuts in the Summit Visitor Center!
+They’re a must for everyone who visits the summit.

 How Much?
 Adults (16+) are $15, Children (6-15) are $5, Carload (up to 5 people) is $50.